 The Woman in Me became the first record by a female artist to sell in excess of 10 million units.
 The album spawned six No. 1 hits and has now sold more than 20 million copies worldwide.
 Twain wrote or co-wrote every song but one on the album with her then-husband, producer Robert John "Mutt" Lange, who wrote the chart-topping hit "You Win My Love" by himself.

 The success of The Woman in Me was surprising to everyone, including Twain herself, as her self-titled debut project didn’t even break the Top 40; it also did not include any songs written by Twain.
-But with The Woman in Me, the Canadian found her musical footing and went on to release two more studio albums, including Come on Over, which has sold more than 40 million copies and is the best-selling album by a female artist in any genre.
+But with The Woman in Me, the Canadian found her musical footing and went on to release two more studio albums, including Come on Over, which has sold more than 40 million copies and is the best-selling album by a female artist, in any genre, of all time.

 10 Things You Might Not Know About Shania Twain: